Skip to main content

 Exploratory Cards serve as a starting point for identifying early signals.
 They are best used when scanning for preliminary drug-trial connections or reviewing drugs that may warrant deeper follow-up.

+Many of our exploratory drugs are sourced from clinical trials.
 Through an Exploratory card’s mapping to a clinical trial you can investigate the data linked to the trial such as the:

-• Condition being investigated
+• Investigated Condition

 • Trial phase